 Researching sign language and the physical effects of trauma, Created a Monster seek to discover how the body speaks and how contact can be made before and beyond words.

-Content warning: themes of trauma and suicide.
+Content warning: this show contains themes of trauma and suicide.

 In partnership with Balkans Production House.